 The rewards also vary between cards, and are generally geared toward the interests of the younger generation.

-For instance, the Citi® mtvU™ Platinum Select® Visa® Card for College Students offers 5 Thank You Points for every dollar spent at restaurants, bookstores, record stores, movie theaters and video rental stores, while offering 1 Thank You point for all other purchases.
+Citi® mtvU™ Platinum Select® Visa® Card for College Students offers 5 Thank You Points for every dollar spent at restaurants, bookstores, record stores, movie theaters and video rental stores, while offering 1 Thank You point for all other purchases.

 Students earn 250-2000 extra points twice a year for maintaining a good GPA.
 These points are redeemable for gift cards, MTV events, and airline tickets.